 Nature of Comment Summary of Submission Officer Response 1.
 Objection Sufficient number of facilities of this kind within locality already; Fumes / emissions; and Increased traffic / traffic congestion.
 Supported (in part) The number of similar facilities within the locality is not relevant in the determination of this application; Advice provided by both the EPA and Dept. of Health recommends that the development not proceed adjoining / adjacent to sensitive premises in the absence of a site specific study which demonstrates that the lesser separation distance is appropriate having regard to environmental / public health outcomes that would result from approval of the proposed development; and Traffic volumes within both Marion Street and Walter Road East are not expected to exceed those for which each of the respective streets is designed to accommodate.
 2. Objection Sufficient number of facilities of this kind within locality already.
 Not Supported 1.
 See response to Submission No. 1 for comment on this matter.
-3. Objection 1.
-Increased traffic.
+3. Objection Increased traffic.
 Not Supported 1.
 See response to Submission No. 1 for comment on this matter.

-4. Objection Sufficient number of facilities of this kind within locality already; Not Supported 1.
-See response to Submission No. 1 for comment on 2.
-Security implications for school; this matter; 3.
-Increased traffic; and Whilst matters such as crime, littering and anti- 4.
-Other shops may be adversely impacted by proposed social behaviour have been raised in a number of development. submissions, it is not possible to say definitively that adverse impacts in relation to these matters would result, should the proposed development be approved; 3.
-See response to Submission No. 1 for comment on this matter; and 4.
-See response to Submission No. 1 for comment on this matter.
+4. Objection Sufficient number of facilities of this kind within locality already; Security implications for school; Increased traffic; and Other shops may be adversely impacted by proposed development.
+Not Supported See response to Submission No. 1 for comment on this matter; Whilst matters such as crime, littering and antisocial behaviour have been raised in a number of submissions, it is not possible to say definitively that adverse impacts in relation to these matters would result, should the proposed development be approved; See response to Submission No. 1 for comment on this matter; and See response to Submission No. 1 for comment on this matter.
 5. Objection 1.
 Increased traffic.
-Not Supported See response to Submission No. 1 for comment on this matter.
-6. Objection 1.
-Sufficient number of facilities of this kind within locality Supported (in part) already; 1.
-See response to Submission No. 1 for comment on 2.
-Small lot size; and this matter; 3.
-Siting alongside primary school is inappropriate.
-The small lot size (around half of what would typically be expected for a convenience store development) is seen to have a direct link to a number of the specific design concerns that have been identified with this application; and 3.
+Not Supported 1.
 See response to Submission No. 1 for comment on this matter.
-7. Objection Sufficient number of facilities of this kind within locality Supported (in part) already; 1.
-See response to Submission No. 1 for comment on 2.
-Health risks associated with proposal; and this matter; 3.
-Road safety hazards.
-2. See response to Submission No. 1 for comment on this matter; and
+6. Objection Sufficient number of facilities of this kind within locality already; Small lot size; and Siting alongside primary school is inappropriate.
+Supported (in part) See response to Submission No. 1 for comment on this matter; The small lot size (around half of what would typically be expected for a convenience store development) is seen to have a direct link to a number of the specific design concerns that have been identified with this application; and See response to Submission No. 1 for comment on this matter.
+7. Objection Sufficient number of facilities of this kind within locality already; Health risks associated with proposal; and Road safety hazards.
+Supported (in part) 1.
+See response to Submission No. 1 for comment on this matter; 2.
+See response to Submission No. 1 for comment on this matter; and